pashokman/pashokman/README.md

 <h3 align="center">An attentive, patient, and energetic QA Engineer</h3>

 <h3>About myself</h3>
-I have been in testing for more than 4 last years, working on software quality of web desktop/mobile, API, and mobile applications. <br>
+I have been in testing for more than 5 last years, working on software quality of Web Desktop/Mobile, API, and Mobile applications. <br>
-In November 2023 I finished a course - Automation Software Testing (with honor) by GlobalLogic vs Prometheus and continued learning automation Selenium (Python) by myself.<br>
+In November 2023 I finished a course - Automation Software Testing (with honor) by GlobalLogic vs Prometheus and continued learning automation (Python + Pytest + Playwright/Request) by myself.<br>
 I am looking for a great opportunity for my skills and desire to make the software user experience better.<br>

-- 🌱 I keep learning new things about **Selenium, Python, PyTest, requests, SQLite3, Allure, Locust, JavaScript, SQL, BDD, DDT, and other useful software and concepts for QA**
+- 🌱 I keep learning new things about **Playwright, Python, PyTest, Requests, Locust, Allure, SQLite3, JavaScript, SQL, BDD, DDT, and other useful software and concepts for QA**

 - 📄 Know about my experiences [My resume](https://drive.google.com/file/d/1W4LvuNuBLikbE9KIC1fa31W0if2mqOE0/view?usp=sharing)
 <p><img align="right" src="https://github-readme-stats.vercel.app/api/top-langs?username=pashokman&show_icons=true&locale=en&layout=compact" alt="pashokman" /></p>